- Wear wool socks and a wool cap.

 - Make an Apple Box Stove to cook food and as an off-grid method for staying warm without electricity.

-Download The Family Power Outage Survival Handbook HERE
+Get the Family Power Outage Survival Handbook HERE

 The following two tabs change content below.